 Who is Liable for an Accident Caused by an Autonomous Vehicle?

-Posted on behalf of Lynch Law Firm on February 3, 2021 in Car Accidents News
+Posted on behalf of Lynch Law Firm on February 3, 2021 in Car Accident News

 Self-driving cars were once a trope in science fiction movies and novels.
 However, fully autonomous vehicles may be much closer than you think.

 Even though there are no fully autonomous vehicles readily available for consumer use today, modern technology has made advancements to allow for some autonomy in vehicles like Tesla and Uber’s self-driving cars.

 These technologies raise questions about how liability is determined when an accident happens.
 Can manufacturers be held liable or are drivers still found to be at fault for crashes?

 Vehicle manufacturers have been using technology to automate vehicles more and more through the years with a focus on safety features like rear-view cameras and automatic brakes.
 The National Highway and Traffic Safety Administration (NHTSA) has designated six levels of autonomy as follows:

 - Level 0 – There is no automation and the driver has full control of the vehicle